Fios-Quest/YouTube-Scripts/src/iriss/018-async.md

 For things that do need to be pinned you can use things like `Box::pin` and the `pin!` macro which have their utility but, crucially, do move the data you're trying to prevent moving, so take care of your references!

+That said, you would have to Box a pin if you want to return it doesn't the stack.

 In our example this is fine so long as we set the pointer after moving it into the Pin.

 Breaking Down Work